ncatlab/nlab-content/pages/9244.md

 ## References

+Discussion for $n = 1$, hence universal $A_\infty$-enveloping algebras is around theorem 3.1, 3.3 in

+* Tom Lada, Martin Markl, _Strongly homotopy Lie algebras_ ([arXiv:hep-th/9406095](http://arxiv.org/abs/hep-th/9406095))

-Aspects of this are mentioned in the context of [[factorization homology]] in section 5 and in particular around the bottom of p.
+Aspects of the general are mentioned in the context of [[factorization homology]] in section 5 and in particular around the bottom of p.
 18 in

 * [[John Francis]], _Factorization homology of topological manifolds_ ([arXiv:1206.5522](http://arxiv.org/abs/1206.5522))